Donald Judd: Academic work

-Judd taught at several academic institutions in the United States: The Allen-Stevenson School (1960s), Brooklyn Institute of Arts and Sciences (1962–64); Dartmouth College, Hanover (1966); and Yale University, New Haven (1967).
+Judd taught at several academic institutions in the United States: The Allen-Stevenson School (1960s); Brooklyn Museum (1962–64); Dartmouth College, Hanover, NH (1966); and Yale University, New Haven, CT (1967).
 In 1976 he served as Baldwin Professor at Oberlin College in Ohio.
-Beginning in 1983, he lectured at universities across the United States, Europe and Asia on both art and its relationship to architecture.
-During his lifetime, Judd published a large body of theoretical writings, in which he rigorously promoted the cause of Minimalist Art; these essays were consolidated in two volumes published in 1975 and 1987.
+Beginning in 1983, he lectured at universities across the United States, Europe, and Asia on both art and its relationship to architecture.
+During his lifetime, Judd published a large body of theoretical writings, in which he rigorously promoted the cause of minimalism; these essays were consolidated into two volumes, published in 1975 and 1987.

 Writings

 In his reviews as a critic, Judd discussed in detail the work of more than 500 artists showing in New York in the early and mid-1960s for publications including ARTnews, Arts Magazine, and Art International.
 He provided a critical account of this significant era of art in America while addressing the social and political ramifications of art production.
-His essay "Specific Objects," first published in 1965, remains central to the analysis of the new art development in the early 1960s.
+His essay "Specific Objects", first published in 1965, remains central to the analysis of the new art development in the early 1960s.

 Four major collections of his writings were published during his lifetime.
 Donald Judd: Complete Writings 1959-1975 (Halifax, Nova Scotia/New York: Press of the College of Art and Design/New York University Press, 1975); Donald Judd: Complete Writings: 1975-1986 (Eindhoven: Van Abbemuseum, 1987); Donald Judd: Architektur (Münster: Westfälischer Kunstverein, 1989); Donald Judd: Écrits 1963-1990 (Paris: Daniel Lelong, 1991).